darrenmessenger/cookbook/README.md

 - When the page is loaded the Course Name should be blank so I can enter a new Course Name.
 - I should be able to enter a new Course Name and press a button so that the course is added to the database.
 - If I add a new course then I should be returned to the list of courses available.
+- Edit Course Page:
+- When the page is loaded the Course Name should be displayed and it should be editable.
+- If I edit a course then I should be able to press a button to save my changes and be returned to the list of courses available.
+- I should be able to cancel my changes and be returned to the list of courses available.
+- Manage Chefs Page:
+- If the 'Manage Chefs' menu item is seleted from the navigation bar then then a page should be displayed that allows me to edit, add or delete chefs.
+- When the page loads all of the Chefs should be listed.
+- I should be able to delete a chef.
+- I should be able to edit a chef.
+- If I click on 'Edit' then a new page should be loaded with details of the chef so that it can be edited.
+- If I click on 'Del' then the chef should be deleted and the page refreshed.
+- If I click on 'Add Chef' then a new page should be loaded so that I can enter a new chef.
+- Add Chef Page:
+- When the page is loaded the Chef Name should be blank so I can enter a new Chef Name.
+- I should be able to enter a new Chef Name and press a button so that the chef is added to the database.
+- If I add a new chef then I should be returned to the list of chefs available.
+- Edit Chefs Page:
+- When the page is loaded the Chefs Name should be displayed and it should be editable.
+- If I edit a chef then I should be able to press a button to save my changes and be returned to the list of chefs available.
+- I should be able to cancel my changes and be returned to the list of chefs available.
 - Footer:
 - There should be a footer at the bottom of the page.
 - When the social links in the footer are hovered over they should change colour to red.